warmwaffles/blog/content/resume.md

   * Eagle Scout recipient, Boy Scouts of America, earned in 2007
   * Rebuilt and maintain a 1972 BMW 2002 model as my daily driver
   * Built my standing desk from scratch
+  * Built [Exqlite](https://github.com/elixir-sqlite/exqlite) with intermittent power in Texas in February of 2021.

 ## Free Time Activities